kupson/udp-hole-punching/TFTP-NAT-UHP.md

 ClientA ->> NatA: from 192.168.1.33:33333 to 203.0.113.1:36890
 NatA ->> NatB: from 198.51.100.1:33333 to 203.0.113.1:36890
-Note over NatA: translation table entry added<br />(incorrect) ClientB ->> NatB: from 10.0.0.44:44444 to 198.51.100.1:33333 NatB ->> NatA: from 203.0.113.1:48531 to 198.51.100.1:33333
-Note over NatB: translation table entry added<br />(incorrect) ClientA ->> NatA: from 192.168.1.33:33333 to 203.0.113.1:36890 NatA ->> NatB: from 198.51.100.1:33333 to 203.0.113.1:36890
-Note over NatB: destination port mismatch<br />36890 != 48531<br />dropped
+Note over NatA: translation table entry added<br />(incorrect) Note over NatB: initial packets can be sent with limited TTL<br /> and don't even reach Nat Device B ClientB ->> NatB: from 10.0.0.44:44444 to 198.51.100.1:33333 NatB ->> NatA: from 203.0.113.1:48531 to 198.51.100.1:33333 Note over NatB: translation table entry added<br />(incorrect) Note over NatA: initial packets can be sent with limited TTL<br /> and don't even reach Nat Device A Note over ClientA,ClientB: both NAT Devices have mapping now, but it's incorrect ClientA ->> NatA: from 192.168.1.33:33333 to 203.0.113.1:36890 NatA ->> NatB: from 198.51.100.1:33333 to 203.0.113.1:36890 Note over NatB: destination port mismatch<br />36890 != 48531<br />dropped